BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I continued to work on the guided project on DataQuest.
 I cleaned a bit all datasets and wrote some markdown notes to explain every step I accomplish.

 **Thoughts**: Now the process of data cleaning seems much more natural than just a couple of weeks ago.

+### Day 57: May 2, 2020

+**Today's Progress**: Today I worked a lot on my internship project and finally plotted all ancient human samples on two maps based on their average ages and age categories.

+**Thoughts**: It was very exciting to search for information to solve a lot of challenges along the way!